roryprimrose/Divergic.Configuration.Autofac/README.md

 }
 ```
 The advantage of this design is that application configuration can be resolved with a pre-allocation of an environment override that only comes into play when the environment variable has been set.

+# Environment Variable Mapping

+The module can detect if a string property is a reference to an environment variable.
+In this case it will resolve the configuration value from the environment variable using the same rules as the Environment Variable Override above.

 # Example